junglekid/aws-eks-keda-sqs-lab/README.md

 ### Key Features

-**Event-Driven**: KEDA scales applications based on events from various sources, such as message queues, databases, timers, or any other event source that can provide metrics.
+**Event-Driven**: KEDA scales applications based on events from various sources, such as message queues, databases, timers, and other event sources that can provide metrics.
 This enables more dynamic, responsive scaling than traditional metric-based autoscaling.

 **Support for Multiple Event Sources**: KEDA supports a wide range of event sources, including popular message queues such as Kafka, RabbitMQ, Azure Service Bus, AWS SQS, and more.
 It can also integrate with custom event sources.